 ADKAR Change Management Model

-First is the awareness of the need for change.
+The first is awareness of the need for change.
 That means realizing that your organization needs to change and sharing that realization with others.
 If people think the status quo is fine, they will be less willing to buy into your change initiative.

 Once people are aware that your company needs to change, the next step is implementing the desire for change.
 That means building buy-in among key stakeholders, from management to employees.